 Why we let you 'pay what you want' into our events

 We've had some trials to help us decide whether allowing you to pay what you want to our events is something that could work.
-Since New Notions is quite young (we just passed our first birthday), we're still growing and testing the water with new ideas (as our name suggests ;))
+Since New Notions is quite young (we just passed our first birthday), we're still growing and testing new ideas.

 We believe that documentaries have the power to nudge the world in different ways.
 Especially since we're all about trying to understand the world better through docs, and linking into the current world, the media, social justice there is a strong case for this stuff to have no barrier to access.